daattali/beautiful-jekyll/the-simple-meal-planning-guide.md

 Lastly, this **Simple Meal Planning Guide** is about planning firstly.
 With a good plan, comes a good routine, and then no more scrambling to get food on the table.
 I cannot wait for you to dive in!

-### What you'll find in the guide (look in the guide to cut, paste)
+### What you'll find in the Simple Meal Planning Guide:

-* $14.99 USD, $9.99 introductory pricing (click through to the download link)
-* X pages
-* X printables:
-*
-* Resources section
+* Helpful tips in the areas of planning and organizing
+* Helpful printables to get you orgnanized
+* Steps to help guide you through the process of meal planning from start to finish
-* Bonus sections:
+* Bonus resources and ideas for meal planning

-SEE A PREVIEW HERE??
-Or pictures.

-## Reviews

-> _As anyone who’s tried to make a capsule wardrobe knows, it’s easy to get overwhelmed and confused by all the “must-have” lists and “rules” floating around on Pinterest.
-Kelly’s guide cuts through all the noise with straightforward steps that makes creating a capsule wardrobe truly simple, and best of all - tailored to you and your needs._ - Emily